SQL CAST Function

 where [data type] is a valid data type in the RDBMS you are working with.

-and this table contains the following rows:
+This table contains the following rows:

-SELECT First_Name, CAST(Score AS Integer) Int_Score FROM Student_Score
+SELECT First_Name, CAST(Score AS Integer) Int_Score FROM Student_Score;

 In Example 1, we use the CAST function to convert the Score column from type FLOAT to INTEGER.
 When we do this, different RDMBS have different rules on how to handle the numbers after the decimal point.
-In the above example, we assume that the numbers after the decimal point are always truncated.
+In the above example, the numbers after the decimal point are always truncated.

-SELECT First_Name, CAST(Score AS char(3)) Char_Score FROM Student_Score
+SELECT First_Name, CAST(Score AS char(3)) Char_Score FROM Student_Score;